D-Robotics/rdk_doc_en/docs/hardware_development/rdk_x3/accessory.md

 ## Accessories List

-The Certified Accessories List refers to third-party accessories that are officially endorsed by Horizon for the RDK X3 development board.
+The Certified Accessories List refers to third-party accessories that are officially endorsed by D-Robotics for the RDK X3 development board.
 It covers various categories such as basic components (power supply, enclosure, cooler), cameras, displays, and more.
 This list is regularly updated with additional model options being added over time.

 ### Basic Accessories{#basic_accessories}